Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)Updated 2019-09-24 09:15 GMT.

 Roads that I didn't get to visit: Neville, Gordon, Birkenhead (Avenue), London, Church, Albert, Minerva, Victoria, Station, and Tithe Barn (Crescent).
 However, several of those simply don't have many conventional houses to which CERT loft insulation would have applied I think.

-The next stage will be analysis of collected data, including feedback from the installers on work done (or not) for householders that I put forward, in part to get a feel for how many 'additional' lofts did get insulated from my efforts.
+The next stage was to be analysis of collected data, including feedback from the installers on work done (or not) for householders that I put forward, in part to get a feel for how many 'additional' lofts were insulated by my efforts.
 My best current guess is 30--40, which might therefore be >15tCO2/y of carbon footprint savings.
+However, follow-up was not possible.